SeC-Hikit/Hikit-Frontend-CAIBO/README.md

-# SeC - Sentieri e Cartografia UI
+# Hikit - Sentieri e Cartografia UI
-SeC UI is an italian localized app that makes easy to work with the [SeC API](https://github.com/loreV/SeC).
+Hikit - Sentieri e Cartografia UI is an italian localized app that makes easy to work with the [SeC API](https://github.com/loreV/SeC).
 It supports trails related data manipulation and visualization and, as it is strongly related to the API, the versioning is tight to the API itself.
 ## Build
 Run `ng build` to build the project (before you may need to run an `npm install`).